-

 • Stay Up to Date: Refresh your expertise on a regular basis, as SQL databases and related technologies are routinely updated.

-• Exercise: The more you use SQL, the better you'llget.
+• Exercise: The more you use SQL, the better you'll get.
 Create a sandbox database to test your queries and scenarios.

 Request Feedback

-Seek input from colleagues or senior BAs as you develop increasingly complicated SQL queries.
+Seek input from work colleagues or senior BAs as you develop increasingly complicated SQL queries.
 They may provide optimisation advice or flag up potential problems.

 Conclusion